thofmann/lnd/docs/code_contribution_guidelines.md

   to both prove it has been resolved and to prevent future regressions
-- Changes to publicly exported packages such as [brontide](https://github.com/lightningnetwork/lnd/tree/master/brontide) should be accompanied by unit tests excersising the new or changed behavior.
+- Changes to publicly exported packages such as [brontide](https://github.com/lightningnetwork/lnd/tree/master/brontide) should be accompanied by unit tests exercising the new or changed behavior.
 - Changes to behavior within the daemon's interaction with the P2P protocol, or RPC's will need to be accompanied by integration tests which use the [`networkHarness`framework](https://github.com/lightningnetwork/lnd/blob/master/networktest.go)